XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: Introduction

-The contributions of our work are summarised as follows: \begin{itemize} \item \name{XAutoML} is the first visual analytics tool for \ac{AutoML} aimed at establishing trust.
-By combining existing visualization techniques with methods from \ac{XAI}, \name{XAutoML} can visualize different aspects of the underlying \ac{AutoML} system as well as the generated \ac{ML} models in a single holistic framework.
-It is the first system covering data, model, and process insights all at once.
-In contrast to existing visual analytics tools for \ac{AutoML}, \name{XAutoML} is not designed for a specific user group but is a toolbox containing information for different user groups.
+The contributions of our work are summarised as follows: \begin{itemize} \item By combining existing visualization techniques with methods from \ac{XAI}, \name{XAutoML} can visualize different aspects of the underlying \ac{AutoML} system as well as the generated \ac{ML} models in a single holistic framework covering data, model, and process insights all at once.

-\item In semi-structured interviews, the informational needs of 26 domain experts, data scientists, and \ac{AutoML} researchers for establishing trust in \ac{AutoML} are gathered.
-This is the first structured evaluation of requirements of domain experts for \ac{AutoML} systems at all.
+\item In semi-structured interviews, the informational needs of 36 domain experts, data scientists, and \ac{AutoML} researchers for interacting with \ac{AutoML} are gathered.
+This is the first structured evaluation of requirements of domain experts and \ac{AutoML} researchers for \ac{AutoML} systems at all.

 \item We introduce two new visualizations to explain aspects of the \ac{AutoML} optimization procedures for users with minimal \ac{AutoML} knowledge.
 In combination with improved existing visualizations, \name{XAutoML} is able to visualize all important aspects of the optimization procedure of state-of-the-art \ac{AutoML} systems.